Ibtesum-Sakib/Ibtesum-Sakib/README.md

 - 🤔 I’m looking for help with Quantum Computing stuff<br>
 - 💬 Ask me about NLP & Machine Learning.
 - 📫 How to reach me: ibtesum38@gmail.com
-- 👨‍💻 All of my projects are available at [Ibtesum Portfolio](https://ibtesum-sakib.github.io/)
 - ⚡ Fun fact: One of my favorite pastimes is reading books.
 <br>